UNDERWOOD — For Columbia River Gorge National Scenic Area residents, each hot and dry season their community isn’t touched by fire seems lucky.

 More from Columbia River GorgeMore posts in Columbia River Gorge »

-- Grappling with the Columbia River Gorge
+- Maryhill Winery in the Columbia River Gorge powers up rooftop solar array

 More from Community Funded JournalismMore posts in Community Funded Journalism »